ihmeuw/vivarium_research/docs/source/model_design/vivarium_overview/data_sources/index.rst

 Considerations of each approach
 ----------------------------------

-Generally, GBD shared functions offers greater flexibility in querying GBD data than Vivarium Inputs, but requires specification of detailed IDs that are not human-readable and requires translation with get_ids.
+Generally, GBD shared functions offer greater flexibility in querying GBD data than Vivarium Inputs, but require specification of detailed IDs that are not human-readable and require translation with get_ids.
 Vivarium Inputs offers less flexibility in favor of the convenience of returning a human-readable version of the most relevant data for running Vivarium simulations and compatibility with required Vivarium Artifact formatting.
-Therefore, GBD shared functions may be the code base of choice to use when taking deep dives into GBD data, and Vivarium Inputs when preparing GBD data for Vivarium simulations.
-Some specific comparisons are summarized in the table below for additional specific considerations of the differences betweent the two code bases.
+Therefore, GBD shared functions may be the code base to use when taking deep dives into GBD data, and Vivarium Inputs when preparing GBD data for Vivarium simulations.
+Some additional specific considerations about the differences between the two options are summarized in the table below.

 .. list-table::
    :header-rows: 1